dotCMS/core/docs/examples/osgi/com.dotcms.override/README.txt

 README
 ------

-This bundle plugin is an example of how to add Spring support to a bundle plugin, creates and registers a simple Spring Controller.
+This bundle plugin is an example of how to override dotcms classes with our bundle plugin.

-How to create a bundle plugin with Spring support
+How to create a bundle plugin to override dotcms classes
 -------------------------------------------

 --